antonbil/config-editor/README.md

 ## Support

-If you encounter any issues or have a feature request, please open an issue on the [GitHub repository issue tracker](https://github.com/jouw-gebruikersnaam/jouw-repository-naam/issues) (link aanpassen!).
+If you encounter any issues or have a feature request, please open an issue on the [GitHub repository issue tracker](https://github.com/antonbil/config-editor/issues).